FarronF/limerick-council-meetings/meetings/2023/04/05-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 1st March 2023.md

 the sites and the consent was granted by the Board in July 2020.
 In September 2020, the

-Owner was granted leave by the High Court for a judicial review of the An Board Pleanála--- 7
+Owner was granted leave by the High Court for a judicial review of the An Board Pleanála
+---
+7

 decision to grant LCCC consent to acquire the sites.
 LCCC awaits the outcome of this judicial